BluFedora/BifrostEngine/docs/vulkan_sync.md

 Always needs a memory dep.
 Needs use of 'VK_SUBPASS_EXTERNAL' because of the automatic transition.
-Use pipeline stages with the gramment tests as those use the depth buffer.
+Use pipeline stages with the fragments tests as those use the depth buffer.
 .dependencyFlags should be 0.

 ## Memory Transfer